 The Control of Asbestos Regulations 2012 dictates all rules and laws around the management of asbestos within buildings.
 It is a responsibility to know where and how you stand on the containment of this hazardous and life-threatening material.

-The first step will be an asbestos survey to identify all the different types of asbestos present and their condition.
+The first step will be an asbestos survey Manchester to identify all the different types of asbestos present and their condition.
 Different types of ACMs contain different levels of risk – such as non-friable ACM floor tiles posing a lesser risk than friable spray-on insulations.
 If you have friable ACMs, air testing may be prudent and a program will require preparation to outline the next steps required.

-Under no conditions should asbestos be handled by anyone other than a professional in asbestos testing and asbestos removal Manchester.
+Under no conditions should asbestos be handled by anyone other than a professional in asbestos testing and asbestos removal Cheshire.
 Doing so will not only pose a significant risk to everyone’s health but can also lead to heavy fines and even a prison sentence for negligible action on behalf of yourself.

-Contact the team at Grosvenor Asbestos Solutions today for asbestos removal south manchester and to get advice and cost-effective quotes for the management of asbestos containing materials.
+Contact the team at Grosvenor Asbestos Solutions today for asbestos removal south Manchester and to get advice and cost-effective quotes for the management of asbestos containing materials.